aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 ### What You Will Observe

 Every query returns confidential documents from other departments.
 A regular engineering employee can retrieve exact salary bands, privileged litigation details, and board-level M&A targets.
-The vector database performs semantic similarity search without any awareness of access control — it simply returns the most relevant documents.
+The vector database performs semantic similarity search without any awareness of access control; it simply returns the most relevant documents.

 This is the most common RAG vulnerability in enterprise deployments.
-It requires zero sophistication from the attacker — just asking the right question is sufficient.
+It requires zero sophistication from the attacker.
+Just asking the right question is sufficient.

 ---

 ## Building Layered Defenses

 Each attack targets a different phase of the RAG pipeline.
-Effective defense requires controls at every layer — a single perimeter will not hold.
+Effective defense requires controls at every layer; a single perimeter will not hold.

 ### Defense Layer 1: Ingestion Sanitization (Stops Attacks 1 and 2)